-The parties agree that Appellee Mares, and others similarly situated, benefit from Wyoming's new legislation even though his conviction was final before the Miller decision and before the legislation was enacted.
-To the extent this Court still needs to resolve the question, Miller applies retroactively to Appellee and to other cases that have become final after the expiration of the period for direct review, for four primary reasons.
+Miller applies retroactively to Respondent Gordon and to other cases that have become final after the expiration of the period for direct review, for four primary reasons.
 First, the United States Supreme Court has already applied Miller retroactively by affording relief in Kuntrell Jackson's case, which was before the Court on collateral review.
 Second, Miller announced a substantive rule, which pursuant to Supreme Court precedent applies retroactively.
 Third, Miller is a watershed rule of criminal procedure that applies retroactively.
 Finally, Miller must be applied retroactively because, once the Court determines that a punishment is cruel and unusual when imposed on a child, any continuing imposition of that sentence is itself a violation of the Eighth Amendment; an arbitrary date on the calendar cannot deem a sentence constitutional which the United States Supreme Court has now declared cruel and unusual punishment.